 We screen for up to 120 genetic disorders that can affect your pregnancy, the health of your baby, and your family's future.
 You can learn more about our various screens — and which sets of screens (or "panels") align with where you are in your reproductive journey.

 What Your Test Results Mean:

-Carriers typically show no symptoms of X-linked juvenile retinoschisis; however, carriers are at an increased risk of having a child with X-linked juvenile retinoschisis.
-Because this disease is X-linked, risk for the current or future pregnancies is sex-dependent.
-Consultation with a genetic counselor is recommended.
+Female carriers typically show no symptoms; however, carriers are at an increased risk of having a child with X-linked juvenile retinoschisis.
+Risk for the current or future pregnancies is sex dependent.
+Consultation with a genetic counselor for a more detailed risk assessment is recommended.

 Talk to a Genetic Counselor

 As a NxGen client, you'll have access to personal genetic counselors who can help explain the results of your screens and provide insight on how to move forward.
 To schedule a personal conference to discuss your screen results, call (855) 776-9436. or click the link below.Discuss Your Screening Results